Ray Illingworth: Recognition

 Norman McVicker, John Steele and Roger Tolchard were the others.
 Jack Birkenshaw, Graham McKenzie and Mick Norman missed out as there were already roads using their surnames.

 Personal life and death

 Illingworth was married to Shirley Milnes from 1958 until her death in March 2021.
 They had two daughters, Diane and Vicky.

 In November 2021, he advocated assisted suicide, revealing that he had been diagnosed with an aggressive form of oesophageal cancer.
 He also lent his support to the Assisted Dying Bill which he wanted to be legalised in the UK.
 The bill received its second reading at the House of Lords in October 2021.
 He had insisted that he believed in assisted dying and he said that he did not want to "live the way his wife had suffered" from the disease for the past twelve months prior to her death and instead he would "leave the world peacefully".

+In later years Illingworth played an unnamed member of the crowd in a cricket match alongside Brian Close, in an episode of the TV drama Heartbeat called “Stumped”.
+Dickie Bird played the umpire in that episode and Martin Bicknell also appeared.

 He died on 25 December 2021, at the age of 89, and was survived by his daughters.